arhamansarii/arhamansarii/README.md

 # Hey, I'm Arham 👋

-🎓 **About Me:** I'm currently pursuing a dual degree in Software Engineering and Business Administration at **Western University**.
-This is driven by my passion for blending technology with business insights.
+I'm currently pursuing a dual degree in Software Engineering and Business Administration at **Western University**, driven by my passion for exploring the intersection of technology and business.